IBM/cp4d-deployment/managed-openshift/aws/terraform/README.md

 cd cp4d-deployment/managed-openshift/aws/terraform/
 ```
 * Read the license [here](https://www14.software.ibm.com/cgi-bin/weblap/lap.pl?li_formnum=L-DNAA-BZTPEW) and accept it by setting variable `accept_cpd_license` to `accept`.
-* Edit `variables.tf` and provide values for all the configuration variables.
-See the [Variables documentation](VARIABLES.md) for more details.
 * You can use the `cpd-1az-new-vpc.tfvars` file in this folder with preset values for a cluster with CPD plaform on EFS as File storage and EBS as Block storage on a new VPC cluster.
 Note that the `<required>` parameters need to be set.
 You can also choose to install additional services on the CPD platform as per your requirements, by flipping the respective variable to yes.
 For example for installing Watson Knowledge Catalog service, change
 ```
 watson_knowledge_catalog  =  "no"  -->   watson_knowledge_catalog  =  "yes"